Aleksandar Pavlović (footballer): International career

 Born in Germany to a Serbian father and a German mother, Pavlović holds dual citizenship.
 In September 2021, he was called up to the Serbia U18 for a set of friendly matches.
 In November 2023, Pavlović was called up to the Germany national under-20 football team.

 On 14 March 2024, Pavlović was called up for the German senior squad by head coach Julian Nagelsmann for the friendly matches against France and the Netherlands.
 However, he missed both fixtures due to suffering from tonsillitis.

 Pavlović was selected in the German preliminary squad for the UEFA Euro 2024.
 He made his senior debut on 3 June in a friendly match against Ukraine prior to the tournament.
 Pavlović was confirmed in Germany's final 26-man squad, but had to withdraw due to an illness.
 On 7 September 2024, he scored his first goal for Germany in a 5–0 victory against Hungary during the UEFA Nations League.

+On 21 May 2026, he was selected in Germany’s 26-man squad for the 2026 FIFA World Cup.